exploring self-realization, sacred personhood, and full humanity

 "A universal theology is impossible," says the Course In Miracles, "but a universal experience is not only possible but necessary."
 Paul’s small-group house-churches brought this principle to life in a practical way.

 Each person was encouraged to share with the group how she or he had received an insight or lesson-for-living from God.
 Memorizing or quoting scripture was not emphasized, as the resultant numerous interpretations would only divide the group and then the world into thousands of sects and denominations; instead, Paul instructed,

 “Tell us how God taught you personally, even in a small way, this past week.
 Maybe just a glimpse or brief flash of light.
 When you searched your own mind, when you meditated and communed with your own soul, what did you see, what were you given from God?”

 God has no favorite kids but impartially teaches all, individually, who are willing to learn.
 God does not offer knowledge with a closed-shop, command-style, holier-than-thou, top-down pedagogy.
 The letters of John, as well, declare that God, via the spirit, will personally teach us about all the big issues of life (I John 2:27).
 This is the real "word of God," delivered to each human heart and mind, opened to receive it.

-There can be no societal division or separation when religion is approached with this non-hierarchical, individual-centered mode of teaching but, instead, a “universal experience” based upon each person’s account of God’s private tutoring.
+There can be no societal division or separation when religion is approached with this non-hierarchical, non-dogmatic, individual-centered mode of teaching but, instead, a “universal experience” based upon each person’s account of God’s private tutoring.

 Editor's note: Paul’s decentralized formulation of religious instruction reflects not only a respect for the dignity of each individual but a Gnostic perspective.